 There are various schools of thought as to what class of sailing ship this is - having read through many articles I think the correct term of Hermaphrodite Brig is the correct one to use but I prefer Brigantine because the hermaphrodite bit reminds me of nights out in the wrong places in Bangkok

-The build started with a foam core which was covered in fiberglas cloth and epoxy.
+The build started with a foam core which was covered in fiberglass cloth and epoxy.
 The foam core was the hollowed out and the inside glassed - I got the ideas and techniques from watching a video on making a home made Composite Aircraft (The Europa)

 You are left with a lightweight and very (I mean very) strong hull which you can stand on top of without causing damage if you so wished